Living the mission, feeding the soul.

 Sr. Penny Dunn

 Sister Penny has an opportunity to use her pastoral ministry experience by offering retreat and seasonal presentations at Catholic parishes in Bryan, College Station, Huntsville and Corsicana, Texas.
 Closer to home, she is both a lector and Eucharistic minister at the hospital chapels.
 She has inherited a Cavachon dog, Charlie.
 Charlie and Sister Penny are both being trained for pet therapy so he can round with her visiting patients and staff within the St. Joe’s healthcare system in Bryan.
 Listen here to a podcast where Sr. Penny talks about religious life and her health care ministry, recorded in October 2020.

-Sister Rachel currently serves on the Leadership Council as the Treasurer and Councilor and is the Director of the Sophia Counseling Center.
+Sister Rachel recently completed two terms on the Leadership Council (2012-2021) and is now able to focus soley on her position as Director of the Sophia Counseling Center.
 During campus lunch hour gatherings, the Sophia staff offers tips on dealing with loss and grief, and living mindfully and healthily.
 As a member of the Transitions team, she is a contributor to the “Happy, Healthy, Holy” newsletter.
 In addition, she lends her voice to the harmony of the Our Lady Queen of Peace choir at our liturgical celebrations.

 Sr. Rebecca La Point

 Sister Rebecca enthusiastically supports Lourdes University students by maintaining a sustained interest in them and their activities, in their outreach efforts, athletic games, in researching and nominating students for awards, and serving as a campus tour guide.
 She is very involved with activities sponsored by Lourdes University and the LU education department.
 She is a monthly volunteer at St. Louis Soup Kitchen and actively participates in community vocation efforts throughout the year.